You may be interested in reading about the surprising cost of IVF abroad.

 Private fertility clinics are free to set their own costs just like any other private healthcare provider which means that you will find that the same treatments can cost different amounts in different clinics.
 It is therefore very important that you understand what is included in any quote and compare it against a number of providers to ensure you choose the right treatment at the most appropriate cost.

 Some clinics may quote a cost for treatment only (i.e., IVF or ICSI) and not include the cost of medication which can be expensive, freezing and storing surplus embryos or associated administration costs.
 Others may quote for everything in a set package and although this might seem expensive it might be more appropriate.
-On the other hand if you sign up for a treatment package you need to be certain that you need all the included aspects!
+On the other hand, if you sign up for a treatment package you need to be certain that you need all the included aspects!
 Put simply, identifying costs can be a time consuming and confusing exercise.
-In fact obtaining a quote for a specific treatment will often test the resolve of the most diligent researcher!
+In fact, obtaining a quote for a specific treatment will often test the resolve of the most diligent researcher!

 Most good clinics will present costs on their website – this is particularly so with countries like the UK, the Czech Republic and Greece.
 Treatment costs for clinics in Spain which attracts most international patients can be more difficult to ascertain – patients are encouraged invariably to contact the clinic by email or phone to obtain a specific quote.

-When seeking IVF costs at different clinics check to see if the provider also offers an IVF Programme Guarantee scheme which offers a number of treatment cycles for a fixed cost which is redeemable at different stages if the treatment is unsuccessful.
+When seeking IVF costs at different clinics check to see if the provider also offers an IVF Programme Guarantee scheme which offers a number of treatment cycles for a fixed cost that is redeemable at different stages if the treatment is unsuccessful.

 Whilst the cost of fertility treatment varies considerably between countries there is a lower differential between providers in the same country.
 One tip therefore might be to choose a country in which treatment is regulated and available to suit your requirements and then choose a number of options with which to compare IVF costs.